abrensch/brouter/docs/developers/environmental_considerations_and_pseudo_tags.md

+---
+parent: Developers
+---

+# Environmental considerations

-Environmental considerations (penalties for traffic, noise, town, no river, no forest) are possible due to the creation of pseudo tags during processing OSM data by spatial SQL queries in https://github.com/abrensch/brouter/blob/master/misc/scripts/mapcreation/brouter.sql.
+Environmental considerations (penalties for traffic, noise, town, no river, no forest) are possible due to the creation of pseudo tags during processing OSM data by spatial SQL queries in [brouter.sql](https://github.com/abrensch/brouter/blob/master/misc/scripts/mapcreation/brouter.sql).
 During this processing, roads are extended by a 32 m buffer creating 64 m wide lines.
 Then it is calculated what percentage of such line is at a specific distance to a noise source or within a forest, for example.
 The percentage is converted to a factor and the factor is assigned to a class.
 Ways that pass through different environments and are represented by a single OSM way can be problematic because the class is always based on the average environment along an entire OSM way.
 For traffic, calculations are on another level of complexity.

-### consider_noise, noise_penalty
+### noise_class

 For proximity of noisy roads (secondary and higher).
 The noise factor represents the proportion of a road's buffer area that lies within the 64-meter buffer of noisy roads.
 This proportion is reduced: